 The halfway visit for bariatric surgery begins like most doctor appointments: checking in with the registration desk.
 After the registration clerk has scanned your identification and insurance, verified some information with you and collected any necessary co-payments, you’ll sit in a waiting room until the doctor is ready for you.

-At this point, a nurse will escort you back to the exam area, but not before a stop at the dreaded scale.
-At this point, you may have lost a little bit of weight if your doctor or insurance company required it.
+At this point, a nurse will escort you back to the exam area but not before a stop at the dreaded scale.
+By now, you may have lost a little bit of weight if your doctor or insurance company required it.
 As long as you don’t have a significant gain, I wouldn’t worry too much about the number that shows on the scale.
 It’s just going to mark your progress in the program and how your lifestyle changes are going.

 When you get back to the exam room, the nurse will take your vitals: blood pressure, pulse, oxygen saturation and temperature.
 The nurse will review your medications and ask how you’re feeling through this process.
 She may review the bariatric surgery requirements with you to see where you are in the program.